 FTP stands for File Transfer Protocol.
 We typically think of FTP in relationship to web hosting.
 A webmaster uses FTP to move files from a PC onto a server so that the file can be referenced via the site and accessed by online traffic.
 FTP is used in any situation in which a network administrator or other individual is moving files from one device to another on a network.

 FTP can be used to move files between two different accounts within a web service, between a PC and an online account, or to upload or download archived files that are located on an FTP site on the Internet.
 Note that, per Indiana University, “many FTP sites are heavily used and require several attempts before connecting.”

-Additionally, FTP is not just used by web hosts but by anyone who uses the Web regularly.
+Additionally, FTP is not just used by web hosts but by anyone who uses the Web regularly, so keep that in mind when reviewing Statistics about the internet.
 FTP is integrated into many websites as a way to transfer files online.
 FTP is simple, secure, and commonly recognized.
 Whether you are downloading a song or uploading a picture to eBay, you are generally using FTP whenever you move a file on or off the Web.